Fred Kummerow

 Fred August Kummerow (October 4, 1914 – May 31, 2017) was a German-born American biochemist.
 A longtime professor of comparative biosciences at the University of Illinois at Urbana–Champaign, Kummerow was best known as an opponent of the use of artificial trans fats in processed foods, carrying out a 50-year campaign for a federal ban on the use of the substance in processed foods.
 He was one of the pioneers in establishing the connection between trans fats and heart disease, and he helped to cement the inclusion of trans fats into the Nurses' Health Study.
-He also helped discover that it is oxidized cholesterol, rather than the cholesterol, that causes heart disease.
+He also helped discover that it is oxidized cholesterol (oxysterol), rather than the cholesterol, that causes heart disease.

 Early life and education

 Kummerow was born in Berlin on October 4, 1914; his father was a laborer.
 At the age of eight, he moved with his family to the United States, arriving at Ellis Island on Memorial Day 1923.

 The family settled in Milwaukee.
 An interest in science was sparked by a gift of a chemistry set on his twelfth birthday.
 Kummerow was graduated from the University of Wisconsin at Madison in 1939, with a degree in chemistry; he received a Ph.D. in biochemistry from the same university in 1943.